valbuildr/bbc-radio-icons/SOURCES.md

 - For a white wordmark, replace it with `blocks-white_default.svg`
 - For a coloured wordmark, replace it with `blocks-colour_default.svg`

-Local radio gets more complicated since there are no icons on the BBC Sounds website.

-For most local radio networks, you can simply get the station's ID by clicking on the station name and looking at the end of the URL.
+For local radio networks, you can simply get the station's ID by clicking on the station name and looking at the end of the URL.

 - For BBC Radio Cambridgeshire, this is `bbc_radio_cambridge`.
 - For BBC Radio London, this is `bbc_london`.